What’s the Difference Between High and Low Deductible Health Insurance?

 - HDHPs are plans with deductibles of at least $1,500 for individuals or $3,000 for families

-- High deductible health plans offer preventive and wellness services, including tests, screenings, and annual well-patient exams
+- High deductible health plans benefits offer preventive and wellness services, including tests, screenings, and annual well-patient exams

 - The high deductible allows for lower monthly premiums and copays for routine care